© Credits photo: Nicolas Brasseur

 Using fluid acrylic washes and delicate chalk marks, Häfner creates compositions where the boundaries between interior and exterior, abstraction and figuration, reality and memory become blurred.
 Her paintings do not merely document these spaces but transform them into emotional landscapes, imbuing them with a meditative, almost dreamlike quality.
 Rather than reproducing the sterile nature of non-places, Häfner evokes an atmosphere that oscillates between the real and the surreal, offering a poetic reflection on the ephemeral nature of modern existence.

-Annabell Häfner (born in 1993, lives and works in Berlin, DE) studied at the Weißensee Academy of Art (Berlin, DE).
-She has recently presented solo exhibitions at the Kallmann Museum (Ismaning, DE) and Haus am Kleistpark (Berlin, DE).
-She has also participated in several group exhibitions, including at Villa Schöningen (Potsdam, DE), Marburger Kunstverein (Marburg, DE), and Hamburger Bahnhof (Berlin, DE).
-She has received several awards, including the Rundgang 50Hertz at the Nationalgalerie Staatliche Museen zu Berlin (2021), the Mart Stam Prize (2021), and the Inside Art Fellowship (2021).
+Annabell Häfner (born in 1993, lives and works in Berlin, DE) studied at the Weißensee Academy of Art in Berlin.
+Her work has recently been the subject of solo exhibitions at the Kallmann Museum, Ismaning, DE; Tara Downs, New York, US; and Rüdiger Schöttle, Munich, DE.
+She has also participated in numerous group exhibitions at prestigious institutions such as the Hamburger Bahnhof, Berlin, DE; Villa Schöningen, Potsdam, DE; and the Marburger Kunstverein, Marburg, DE.
+Her practice has been recognized by several awards, including the Kallmann Prize (2024), the Rundgang 50Hertz at the Nationalgalerie Staatliche Museen zu Berlin (2021), and the Mart Stam Prize (2021).

 Curriculum vitae